gsliepen/tinc/README.md

 the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
 See the file COPYING for more details.

+## Building

+A detailed instruction on how to build tinc from source is available in [INSTALL.md](INSTALL.md).

 ## Nightly builds

 You can download pre-built binary packages for multiple Linux distributions and Windows here: